gonmf/dakilang/README.md

 The following characters are reserved and should only appear outside of string constants for their specific uses: `'`, `"`, `%`, `,`, `(`, `)`, `;`, `.`, `?`, `~`, `\`, `>` and `<`.
 The specific sequence `:-` is also reserved.
 All others can be used in names of clause terms, variables and constants.
 All whitespace outside of string constants is ignored.

+### Queries

-A **query** has a similar format to a tailless clause, but is ended with a `?` character instead of `.`.
+A query has a similar format to a tailless clause, but is ended with a `?` character instead of `.`.
 Upon being input, it starts a search for all its solutions using the global table of clauses.

 The search will try to find all solutions for which the original query has no outstanding variables, showing the constants that have filled it.
 When all variables of a clause are replaced, we say it has unified.